VEuPathDB/StaticContent/_collection_resources_tools/02b_why-support.md

 <b>5 Reasons to Support VEuPathDB</b>
 <ol>
- <li><b>Helping Researchers Unlock the Power of Data</b>: VEuPathDB helps scientists share, find, and use this data more easily while following the FAIR principles — making data Findable, Accessible, Interoperable, and Reusable.</li>
+ <li><b>Helping Researchers Unlock the Power of Data</b>: VEuPathDB helps scientists share, find, and use this data more easily while making data Findable, Accessible, Interoperable, and Reusable (FAIR).</li>
  <li><b>Bioinformatics Made Simple</b>: With simple, click-based tools, VEuPathDB is built for scientists of all backgrounds, not just computer experts.</li>
  <li><b>A One-Stop Shop for Scientific Discovery</b>: Everything is organized in one place- data, tools, and analysis features.</li>
  <li><b>Training and Support for Everyone</b>: VEuPathDB isn’t just a tool—it’s also a learning hub, with tutorials, videos, webinars, workshops, and a responsive help desk.</li>